Tesla Robotaxi

 Ride-hailing service operated by Tesla, Inc.

-Tesla Robotaxi is a ride-hailing service operated by Tesla, Inc. that utilizes its vehicles equipped with the Full Self-Driving (FSD) software.
-The service launched in a limited capacity in Austin, Texas, on June 22, 2025.
+Tesla Robotaxi is a ride-hailing service operated by Tesla, Inc. that uses vehicles running the company's Full Self-Driving software.
+Limited service began in Austin, Texas, on June 22, 2025.
+As of September 2026 it operates without an in-vehicle safety supervisor in Texas (Austin, Dallas, Houston) and Florida (Miami, Orlando and Tampa), and with a safety supervisor in the San Francisco Bay Area.
+The fleet is primarily Tesla Model Y vehicles; purpose-built Tesla Cybercab vehicles were added in Austin on September 3, 2026.
+As of September 2026, over 1 million unsupervised miles (1,600,000 km) have been driven in Tesla Robotaxis.

 The service represents a key part of Tesla CEO Elon Musk's long-term strategy for the company, which envisions a future where Tesla owners can add their personal vehicles to a shared autonomous ride-hailing network.
-The initial launch in Austin operates with a human "safety monitor" in the front passenger seat.
-The service's debut on June 22, 2025, was marked by significant media attention and scrutiny, with early riders documenting incidents such as the vehicle driving on the wrong side of the road, phantom braking, dropping passengers off in intersections and committing traffic violations that drew the attention of federal regulators, such as the National Highway Traffic Safety Administration to investigate these issues.
+The launch in Austin attracted significant media attention and scrutiny, with early riders documenting incidents such as the vehicle driving on the wrong side of the road, phantom braking, dropping passengers off in intersections and committing traffic violations that led to an investigation by the National Highway Traffic Safety Administration.

-The Robotaxi network is eventually expected to work with all current Tesla vehicles, but is being focused on two new autonomous-only vehicles, Cybercab and Robovan, but would also support the Model 3 and Model Y, for owners who choose to allow their autonomous-capable vehicles to participate in the network.
-Cybertruck, Model S and Model X will also be able to participate in the ridehailing network at a future time.
+Tesla plans to have the Robotaxi network work with all current Tesla vehicles, starting with its Model Y and Cybercab vehicles.
+During Tesla's October 2024 We, Robot event it also demonstrated the Robovan which it plans to build and add to the network, but no timelines were given.

 History and concept

-Tesla first mentioned a future car sharing service for its cars with autonomous control capability in 2016.
-Musk stated that the car could generate income for the owner while the owner pursued other activities.
-By 2018, Tesla was more explicit and indicated that the service would compete directly with companies like Uber and Lyft, but with the substantial difference that the Robotaxi Network would be composed exclusively of autonomous electric vehicles.
-In 2019, Musk said that costs for car owners who allow their vehicles to be part of the Tesla Network would be under 20 cents per mile, much less than the $2–3 per mile of traditional driver-operated ridesharing services.
+Elon Musk first mentioned a future car sharing service for Tesla cars with autonomous control capability in 2016.
+He stated that the car could generate income for the owner while the owner pursued other activities, and said that all new Tesla cars were being built with the necessary hardware for "full self-driving capability."
+In 2018, Musk indicated that the service would compete directly with companies like Uber and Lyft, but the Robotaxi network would be composed exclusively of autonomous electric vehicles.

-Tesla revealed on October 23, 2024, during its investor call, that a Tesla ridehailing app has been in internal testing since early 2024, exclusively with Tesla employees in California, using driver-supervised Model 3 and Model Y vehicles.

-The concept of a Tesla-operated autonomous ride-hailing network has been a central part of Elon Musk's public narrative for the company for nearly a decade.